cderici/cderici/README.md

-👋 Open to New Opportunities!
+👋 Hi!
+I'm Caner, I'm a software engineer, and about to finish my PhD in Computer Science.

+🧙‍♂️ I have expertise in compilers and programming languages, and distributed systems.

+🛠️ My tech stack includes: Go, Python, Racket, C/C++, SQL/NoSQL, k8s, Docker, LXD, and more.

 Worked full-stack at [Canonical](https://github.com/canonical) for over three years in the Enterprise Cloud Engineering ([Juju](https://github.com/juju/juju) team), where I worked on complex distributed systems.

-Currently a post-proposal PhD candidate (all-but-dissertation) at Indiana University, specializing in Programming Languages.
+Currently a post-proposal PhD candidate (all-but-dissertation) at Indiana University, specializing in Programming Languages (JIT VMs).
 I also hold an MSc in Computer Science, with a specialization in NLP and Machine Learning.

-✨ Check out my [homepage](https://cderici.github.io/index.html) to see more!
+✨ I'm open to New Opportunities!
+Check out my [homepage](https://cderici.github.io/index.html) to see more!

 ![Some github stats](https://github-readme-stats-git-masterrstaa-rickstaa.vercel.app/api?username=cderici&show_icons=true&theme=radical&hide_border=true&hide=stars,contribs)